 The fair value of forward exchange contracts is measured based on forward exchange rates.
-The fair value of currency and interest rate swap is measured by the price presented by a financial institution in business.
 Derivative financial assets are included in "Other financial assets" in the consolidated statement of financial position.

-Investment securities are equity instruments mainly consisting of shares held for sale.
-The fair value of listed shares is determined based on market prices at shares exchanges.
-The investment securities are included in "Assets held for sale" and "Other financial assets" in the consolidated statement of financial position.
+Investment securities are debt instruments mainly consisting of bonds other than those held for sale.
+The fair value of the bonds is determined using valuation techniques based on the market prices of similar entities.
+The investment securities are included in "Other financial assets" in the consolidated statement of financial position.